Seneca-BSA/bsa/docs/sep600/lab1.md

     Typical command for `screen`:

-        screen /dev/ttyACM0 9600
+        screen /dev/ttyXXXXXXXXXXXX 9600

+    Replace the above command with the name of your port.
+To exit the `screen` interface, use `Crtl + A` then `\`.
+See documentation.

-1. Lastly, add an input logic using `scanf`, `getchar` or any input function so the blinking will only start after a serial input (such as pressing "Enter") from the user.
+1. Lastly, add an input logic using `scanf`, `getchar` or any input function so the blinking will only start after an serial input (such as pressing "Enter") from the user.

     Initial Output: